-There are a range of other features that collectively make a big impression.
+There is a range of other features that collectively make a big impression.
 The soft-closing lid has been a major leap forward, particularly for men who often forget to close the lid after use, Kalofonos says.

-Bidets aren’t as popular as they used to be but it’s still very unusual for very high end houses not to have one.
+Bidets aren’t as popular as they used to be but it’s still very unusual for very high-end houses not to have one.
 They are placed in the ensuite and nowhere else, Kalofonos says.

 A little too personal

 There are also some definite faux pas, one of them being where the shower enclosure is so close to the toilet that it sprinkles water onto the seat.
 Another is where the bathroom is a little too personal for the wider market.

 “Some people make ensuites open to the main bedroom rather than having walls,” Kalofonos says.
 “They have freestanding baths in the middle of the bedroom.
 They’re not so great.”